nixworks/public/news/2012/02/10/index.md

 ##### Somaliland
 ### [Secessionists battle with forces from Somaliland near the border with Puntland in northern Somalia. ](/news/2012/02/10/secessionists-battle-with-forces-from-somaliland-near-the-border-with-puntland-in-northern-somalia.md)
-_Context: Puntland, Somalia, Somaliland_
+_Context: Somalia, Puntland, Somaliland_

 ##### United States Secretary of Defense
 ### [The United States Secretary of Defense Leon Panetta tells the Marine Corps to re-investigate and take appropriate action against snipers who posed with a logo resembling that of the Nazi Schutzstaffel in Afghanistan. ](/news/2012/02/10/the-united-states-secretary-of-defense-leon-panetta-tells-the-marine-corps-to-re-investigate-and-take-appropriate-action-against-snipers-who.md)
-_Context: Leon Panetta, sniper, Marine, United States Secretary of Defense, Schutzstaffel, Nazi, Afghanistan_
+_Context: Schutzstaffel, Leon Panetta, Nazi, United States Secretary of Defense, sniper, Marine, Afghanistan_

 ##### United States
 ### [The United States Central Intelligence Agency website and Alabama state websites go down with reports that Anonymous is responsible. ](/news/2012/02/10/the-united-states-central-intelligence-agency-website-and-alabama-state-websites-go-down-with-reports-that-anonymous-is-responsible.md)
-_Context: United States, Central Intelligence Agency, hacker group Anonymous, Alabama_
+_Context: Alabama, hacker group Anonymous, United States, Central Intelligence Agency_

 ##### President
 ### [A new book of poetry by President of Ireland Michael D. Higgins is negatively reviewed by leading critic Professor Kevin Kiely, who says the President "can be accused of crimes against literature". ](/news/2012/02/10/a-new-book-of-poetry-by-president-of-ireland-michael-d-higgins-is-negatively-reviewed-by-leading-critic-professor-kevin-kiely-who-says-the.md)